-Submit Research Paper for March-April issue 2026 Volume 11 Number 02
+Submit Research Paper for May-June issue 2026 Volume 11 Number 03

 International Journal of Interdisciplinary and Multidisciplinary Research is Peer-reviewed and Referred, International Indexed ,Impact Factor 9.689 online journal published in English.
 The journals have worldwide recognition and fast publication.
 We provide an intellectual platform for researchers and scholars to set free their unexploited potential.
 The journal shall assist supervision from prominent and widely read intellects across the globe.
 Our journals help in providing a favorable, reliable as well as cost-effective solution of processing and delivering the publication to the doorstep of our readers.
 We believe in the veracity of people with an apparent organizational process.
 The journals provide for academics, scholars to publish current and significant research as well as publication activities.